nodejs/TSC/Security-Team.md

      getting resolved.
 Comments on the issue when someone is working on it are useful, as is assignment of the issue to a person who agrees to be responsible for following it through to resolution and disclosure.
+   - Once a fix is ready for release, the issue should be assigned to the group `Ready for release`, and a comment added indicating the relevant PRs that need to be merged during the release process.
 5. `RESOLVED`: State for an issue that has had a fix published.
 Issues in this state should be disclosed.
 6. ...: Final states for issues that we will not fix: